yujiahu415/EZannot/README.md

 > To merge multiple annotated datasets, merge the folders (rename the annotation files to avoid overwriting).

 > [!TIP]
-> To visualize or refine the annotations, use EZannot's `Manual Annotation` unit, navigate to the folder that stores the images and the annotation files, select the images you want to visualize or refine, go through all the buttons, and `Start to annotate images`.
+> To visualize or refine the annotations, use `Manual Annotation` unit, navigate to the folder that stores the images and the annotation files, select the images you want to visualize or refine, go through all the buttons, and `Start to annotate images`.

 <p>&nbsp;</p>